ovh/docs/pages/platform/public-cloud/start_instance_on_attached_volume/guide.en-ca.md

 > Openstack natively allows you to boot from a volume.
 > It involves making the volume bootable and starting the instance from this volume.
 > The changes will cause the original disk to disappear as the new volume is taking over.
-> The functionality described in this guide eliminates the need to access the original disk and therefore takes advantage of its volume.
+> The functionality described in this guide eliminates the need to access the original disk and therefore takes advantage of the volume.
 >

 ## Requirements